Whoaa512/starred/README.md

 - [erning/gorun](https://github.com/erning/gorun) - gorun is a tool enabling one to put a "bang line" in the source code of a Go program to run it, or to run such a source code file explicitly.
 It was created in an attempt to make experimenting with Go
 - [bitfield/script](https://github.com/bitfield/script) - Making it easy to write shell-like scripts in Go
 - [maragudk/goqite](https://github.com/maragudk/goqite) - Go queue library built on SQLite and inspired by AWS SQS.
-- [hatchet-dev/hatchet](https://github.com/hatchet-dev/hatchet) - A distributed, fault-tolerant task queue
 - [anaskhan96/soup](https://github.com/anaskhan96/soup) - Web Scraper in Go, similar to BeautifulSoup
-- [daytonaio/daytona](https://github.com/daytonaio/daytona) - The Open Source Dev Environment Manager.
+- [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code.
 - [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
 Blob store has O(1) disk seek, cloud tiering.
 Filer supports Cloud Drive, cross-DC activ
 - [version-fox/vfox](https://github.com/version-fox/vfox) - A cross-platform and extendable version manager with support for Java, Node.js, Flutter, .Net & more
 - [jsouthworth/curry](https://github.com/jsouthworth/curry) - Curry arbitrary functions in go